Find Me On:linkedin

 Currently, she's working with Dr. Ashley Anderson by applying her expertise in audience research, strategic communication and social marketing, and campaign evaluation on an interdisciplinary EPA project to encourage higher risk communities to incorporate air quality information into their daily decision-making to protect their health.

-She advises students with interests in public relations, advertising, and institutional communication, as well as those with interests specific to food, agriculture, or natural resources.
-She uses survey, experimental, in-depth interview, and focus group methods in her research.
+More broadly, she advises students with interests in public relations, advertising, and institutional communication, as well as those with interests specific to communication regarding conservation, food, agriculture, or health.
+She uses survey, experimental, in-depth interview, focus group, and direct observation methods in her research.

 Prior to joining the department in August 2013, she was a faculty member in advertising and agricultural communication at the University of Illinois Champaign-Urbana.
-Her interests in agriculture come from her degrees in agricultural communication from Purdue University (B.S.) and the University of Florida (M.S., Ph.
-D.) where she became knowledgeable about the food system and passionate about food labeling, livestock issues, and communication issues facing our food system.
-Her professional experience is in web and graphic design and marketing research.
+Her interests in conservation, agriculture, and health come from her degrees in agricultural communication from Purdue University (B.S.) and the University of Florida (M.S., Ph.
+D.).
+Her professional experience is in web and graphic design and marketing and messaging research.